 - In the bathroom.
 The next time you are preparing to soak in the tub or take a shower, turn out the lights and rely on candles instead.
 By combining the known stress-relieving activity of soothing yourself with warm water with calming candlelight, you give yourself a double dose of relaxation.

 - At work.
 Consider lighting a candle on your desk at work, and spending a few minutes focusing on its flame when you need to take a quick break from the stressors of your job.
 Just be sure to never leave it unattended and don’t place it too close to paperwork, plants or anything else that could be a fire hazard.
-Check with your employer to see if lit candles are allowed in your office.
+Check with your employer to see if lit candles are allowed in your office; this is a great space for electronic candles.

 - While exercising.
 If you practice yoga, tai chi or qi gong at home, try adding a few candles to your routine.
 The calming effects can help you relax both your mind and your body, allowing for deeper stretches and better concentration.
 You may also find that sitting quietly or lying down in a candle-lit room is a great way to unwind after an intense workout.